Department of Movement Sciences

 This class focuses on the history of physical activity and health, adaptations to training, benefits of physical activity, and consequences of inactivity and sedentary behavior as related to specific disease states and conditions.
 Students will be required to read and discuss pertinent literature in physical activity and health.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.

-Current ethical issues in sport, such as performance-enhancing drugs, mechanization, cheating, eligibility; challenges students to creatively examine their beliefs.
+Current ethical issues in sport, such as performance-enhancing drugs, mechanization, cheating, and eligibility; challenges students to creatively examine their beliefs.
+Typically Offered: Spring.

 Guided observation, supervised instruction, and comprehensive team and independent teaching in elementary and secondary school settings.
 Students will be following the school district full semester calendar.
-Graded P/F. Graded Pass/Fail.
+Graded Pass/Fail.

 Prereqs: Admission to teacher education program and PETE faculty approval

 Development of skills in exercise testing, data interpretation, and prescription for health related fitness.
-Two lectures and 2 hours of lab per week.
+Two lectures and two hours of lab per week.
 Typically Offered: Fall and Spring.

 Prereqs: Permission